vlad17/vlad17.github.io/_posts/2016-09-17-mapreduce.md

 * MR set the standard assumption that **network is constraining**; this notion was key in design of such distributed processing systems until newer technologies like Spark emerged, which moved bottlenecks elsewhere (see [this performance analysis for more details](http://dl.acm.org/citation.cfm?id=2789791)).
 * Output is made reliable by storage to a replicated distributed state store (such as GFS).
 This interactivity between the execution engine (MR) and the store (GFS) is repeated in open-source versions of the product, such as Hadoop, with its MapReduce and HDFS.
 * MR chooses to have a master-in-the loop synchronous evaluation style, where the map task completion alerts the master and then starts the reduce operation.
 This thinking helps correctness.
 It was used in subsequent execution engines (like Spark).
-Unfortunately, even though for one task the \\(O(M R)\\) state in the master is managable, especially with an efficient implementation, as the number of concurrent MR tasks increases (as is common nowadays with a shared cluster environment), scheduling becomes a large portion of the overhead that is also unparallelizable.
+Unfortunately, even though for one task the \\(O(M R)\\) state in the master is manageable, especially with an efficient implementation, as the number of concurrent MR tasks increases (as is common nowadays with a shared cluster environment), scheduling becomes a large portion of the overhead that is also unparallelizable.

 ## Weaknesses

 * For correctness, MR requires that functions with side effects respect parallel re-entrancy and thread-safety across machines (as well as locally, if multiple tasks can be scheduled on one thread).
-Typical operations that would violate this are non-idempotent or non-associative or non-commutative transcations to a database.
+Typical operations that would violate this are non-idempotent or non-associative or non-commutative transactions to a database.
 * As mentioned above, master-in-the-loop evaluation causes scheduling delays.
-Workers maintiaining some metadata themselves could allow for faster transitions between mapping and reducing.
+Workers maintaining some metadata themselves could allow for faster transitions between mapping and reducing.
 With additional bookkeeping (for handling failures), even **asynchronous** information-passing can be introduced.

 ## Strengths